ASPIRE KCACTF/LORT ARTS LEADERSHIP INTENSIVE

 KCACTF UNDERGRADUATE THEATRE SCHOLAR AWARD

 KCACTF is pleased to continue an awards program for undergraduate theatre scholars attending KCACTF participating institutions.
 In order to further student activity in the discipline of theatre scholarship, this program encourages and rewards research and scholarly writing among undergraduates throughout the nation.
-Research Papers on all areas of the art and craft of Theatre, the outcome of class assignments or students’ own research interests, will be reviewed by KCACTF-appointed readers for a cash award and a KCACTF National Festival residency in April, 2019.
+Research Papers on all areas of the art and craft of Theatre, the outcome of class assignments or students’ own research interests, will be reviewed by KCACTF-appointed readers for a cash award and a KCACTF National Festival residency.

-Festival 51 offers a variety of opportunities for performers.
+The Region 5 Festival offers a variety of opportunities for performers.
 Including the Irene Ryan Scholarship Auditions, Devised Theatre Project, and Musical Theatre Intensive.

 The Kennedy Center American College Theater Festival National Playwriting Program (NPP) is dedicated to supporting student playwrights in the development of their original work for the stage, with dramaturgical and performance opportunities that emphasize respect for the written word and for the playwright's contribution to the theatrical process.